Au Revoir Les Enfants is available to rent or buy.

-Set in a Catholic boarding school in Nazi-occupied France in 1944.
-Twelve-year-old Julien (Gaspard Manesse) is caught between an occupying force’s ideology and a community of silent rebellion versus acceptance.
-Often struggling to unpick the feelings and thoughts of the adults surrounding him.
-But when a new boy enrols at the school called Jean (Raphaël Fejtö).
-Julien finds a friend who is equally artistic and dreamy.
-A boy who, while quiet and reserved, allows Julian to escape the confusion of the world around him.
-However, as their friendship grows, Julian also finds himself perplexed by Jean’s close protection from the school’s headmaster.
-His young mind not grasping that Jean’s enrolment at the school hides a secret; one that, if uncovered, could lead to disaster for Jean and the teachers protecting him.
+Set in a Catholic boarding school in Nazi-occupied France in 1944, twelve-year-old Julien (Gaspard Manesse) is caught between the ideology of occupation and a community of silent rebellion.
+Here Julien struggles to unpick the feelings and thoughts of the adults surrounding him as he quietly watches the conflict unfold from a position of relative safety.
+But when a new boy enrols at the school, Jean (Raphaël Fejtö), Julien finds a new friend who is just as artistic and curious as him.
+While quiet and reserved, Jean allows Julian to escape his confusion, but as their friendship grows, Julian also finds himself perplexed by Jean’s protection in the hands of the school’s headmaster.
+Here his young mind cannot grasp that Jean’s enrollment at the school hides a secret that, if uncovered, could lead to disaster for Jean and the teachers protecting him.

-Au Revoir Les Enfants is partly based on Malle’s own childhood experience.
-And this relationship to the director’s memory and emotion permeates every frame and scene.
-As the personal memories and the pain attached to his experience spill out on film.
-Creating an ode to lost innocence that transcends typical war movie themes.
-While equally delicately dissecting the complex relationship between religion, community, collaboration and rebellion in an occupied land.
-Malle creates a film that is both beautiful and heartwrenching in equal measure.
-His camera harnessing the deep feelings and emotions of children on the verge of adolescence.
-At the same time, as dovetailing these with the harsh reality of oppression and war.
-Ultimately, this creates a film that plays with the confusion, conflicted beliefs and emotion of young adolescents in the face of hatred and divide.
+Au Revoir Les Enfants is partly based on Malle’s own childhood experience, and this relationship with the director’s memories and emotions permeate every frame.
+Malle’s film is an ode to lost innocence that transcends the typical war movie.
+Here he delicately dissects the complex relationship between religion, community, collaboration and rebellion in occupied France through the eyes of two pre-teen boys.
+The result is a beautiful yet heartwrenching journey into the horror of occupation and the silence of revolution for two children on the verge of adolescence.
+This creates a film that plays with youth’s confusion, conflicted beliefs and emotions in the face of political persecution and genocide.